King's Christian Centre

 Mold, Clwyd

-At the foot of the Iron Age hillfort of Moel y Gaer on Halkyn Mountain.
+A church committed to the community, offering a warm, welcoming, peaceful space, with refreshments, open all day every day and located at the foot of the Iron Age hillfort Moel y Gaer on Halkyn Mountain.

 Rhosesmor, Flintshire

-In Saint Paul’s you will find a small shop The Outpost, a welcome coffee area, information on the village heritage and walks where you can explore the hillfort a Site of Special Scientific Interest, with stunning views over the Dee Estuary and the Clwydian Range.
+In St Paul’s you will find a small shop The Outpost, and a community garden, Y Bwthyn.
+We have a welcome coffee area, information on the village heritage and walks where you can explore the hillfort a Site of Special Scientific Interest, with stunning views over the Dee Estuary and the Clwydian Range.
 Walkers and cyclists are always welcome here.

 Mold, Clwyd